Live in prod · ML-DSA-65 Patent Pending

 What does verify look like?

-One POST to /v1/amplify/verify with the cert plus (optionally) the original prompt and response.
-Returns signature_valid: true|false and per-field hash-match booleans.
-No shared secret.
-No API key required.
-Anyone with the cert can audit.
+One POST to /v1/amplify/verify with the cert, plus optionally the original prompt and response.
+It returns signature_valid: true|false and a true or false for each field's hash match.
+No shared secret, no API key required.
+Anyone with the cert can check it.

 What happens if I disable writeback?